MicrosoftDocs/cpp-docs/docs/mfc/reference/styles-used-by-mfc.md

 ## Static styles

 Static styles apply to [CStatic Class](../../mfc/reference/cstatic-class.md) objects.
 Specify a combination of styles in the `dwStyle` parameter of [CStatic::Create](../../mfc/reference/cstatic-class.md#create).
+For more information about static control styles in Windows, see [Static Control Styles (Windows)](http://msdn.microsoft.com/library/windows/desktop/bb760773).

 |Style|Description|
 |-----------|-----------------|